Dosage Form: tablet

 Dosage in TPMT-deficient Patients

 Patients with inherited little or no thiopurine S-methyltransferase (TPMT) activity are at increased risk for severe Mercaptopurine toxicity from conventional doses of Mercaptopurine and generally require substantial dose reduction.
-The optimal starting dose for homozygous deficient patients has not been established.
-(See CLINICAL PHARMACOLOGY, WARNINGS and PRECAUTIONS.)
+The optimal starting dose for homozygous deficient patients has not been established (see CLINICAL PHARMACOLOGY, WARNINGS and PRECAUTIONS sections).

-Most patients with heterozygous TPMT deficiency tolerated recommended Mercaptopurine doses, but some require dose reduction.
-Genotypic and phenotypic testing of TPMT status are available.
-(See CLINICAL PHARMACOLOGY, WARNINGS and PRECAUTIONS.)
+Most patients with heterozygous TPMT deficiency tolerated recommended Mercaptopurine doses, but some required dose reduction.
+Genotypic and phenotypic testing of TPMT status are available (see CLINICAL PHARMACOLOGY, WARNINGS and PRECAUTIONS sections).

 Dosage in Renal and Hepatic Impairment